• Skip to primary navigation

 Leftover Turkey Curry with a text title overlay.

 Ready in just 15 minutes, this Leftover Turkey Curry recipe is a great way to use up that post Christmas or Thanksgiving turkey.
-Not only does it use leftover turkey, but you can add any leftover vegetables to it too.
 A really simple curry dish, that is packed with flavour, and uses ingredients you most likely have in your cupboard right now.
-You can easily use leftover chicken, or cook some chicken/turkey fresh for this dish too.
+You can easily use leftover chicken, or cook some chicken or turkey fresh for this dish too.

 Turkey Curry with rice in a round white dish.

 By the time it gets to about the 27th December, I am ready to scream if I see yet another turkey sandwich!
-But, we hate wasting anything, so we are always looking for new ways to use leftovers.
-There are lots of ways to add vegetables to this turkey curry too.
+But, we don't like wasting anything, so we are always looking for ways to use leftover turkey.
+There are lots of ways to add vegetables to this curry with leftover turkey too.

-The best thing about this curry is how easy it is.
-You just throw what ever you have leftover in a pan with some shredded turkey, spices, tomato and a little coconut milk and it is ready in just 15 minutes.
+The best thing about this is how easy it is.
+You just throw what ever you have leftover into a pan with some shredded turkey, spices, tomato and a little coconut milk and it is ready in just 15 minutes.

-This Turkey Curry is one of our favourite ways to use leftovers because it is so simple and doesn't need any fancy ingredients.
-Have you tried our Leftover Turkey Soup or Leftover Turkey Quesadillas?
+This is one of our favourite leftover turkey recipes because it is so simple and doesn't need any fancy ingredients.
+If you are looking for more recipes with leftover turkey, why not try our Turkey Grilled Cheese, Leftover Turkey Pasta, Leftover Turkey Soup or Leftover Turkey Quesadillas?

 Jump to: